If Brooklyn is the arts hub of the East Coast, Oakland is the arts and culture mecca of the West.

 The streets of Oakland are filled with more than 1,000 murals, making the city itself a museum.
 One group, The Community Rejuvenation Project, has over 150 murals in the Bay Area.
 They are behind the famed Alice Street mural.
 This colorful expansive mural depicts historical figures and events that represent “a fusion of the past, present and future communities of this particular neighborhood".
-Dragon School 99 is another group of artists beautifying Oakland's Chinatown by painting murals with Asian themes.
-Local students and members of the community are invited to join them in painting the murals, to help people be active in their community and adds a sense of pride and ownership.
-Click here to view a map of the murals created by Dragon School 99 in Chinatown.
+Three Thirty Three Arts is another group of artists beautifying Oakland by painting murals in various parts of the city.
 A few other well-known murals is the new "Nipsey Hussle Tribute" Mural by Timothy B & Natty Rebel on Grand Avenue near Lake Merritt, and "Beacon Frequency Reader" Mural by Joshua Mays on Broadway in Downtown Oakland.
 Discover more about Oakland Murals.

 Discover Oakland’s culture through culinary.